Bakaler/Bakaler/README.md

 **Skills**

-Currently, I have worked in Python, JavaScript, HTML, and CSS, Assembly
+Currently, I have worked in Python, C, JavaScript, HTML, and CSS, Assembly

-Languages I plan on picking up once I have solidified a foundational understanding of these languages include SQL, Ruby, and Perl

 **All important hobbies**